 - An application form

 - A CV (useful CV templates are available at Europass’s website)

 - Copies of original qualification certificates, if not already supplied with your initial IST membership application (Send either a copy of your certificate(s) notarised by one of your referees or send an original letter from the awarding body.
 Please do not send original certificates.)

 Further information about registration and all the relevant forms are available from the Downloads section on this page.

-Your application will be assessed by two members of the IST.
-The IST will endeavour to inform you within 28 days of receiving your application as to the decision of the assessment.
-This may be one of three outcomes.
+Your application will be reviewed by 2 of the IST assessors, who will be registered at the same level as the registration level being applied for, or higher.
+The IST will endeavour to inform you within 4-6 weeks of receiving your application as to the decision of the assessment, but in exceptional cases this may take up to 3 months.
+This may be one of three outcomes:

 - Application successful – the IST will register you with the Science Council as a registrant – to remain on the register you must renew your registration each year

 - Application was partially successful but more evidence is required to meet with the requirements.
 You have three months to supply this evidence or your application will be rejected.
 Upon receipt of additional required evidence your assessors will reassess leading to either a successful application or a failed application.

 - The application was unsuccessful and you will not be registered.
 We will issue advice as to how you may achieve registrant status in the future.
 Registrants have the right to appeal if they consider that the registration application outcome is incorrect (see IST Appeals Procedure)

 Members wishing to retain their RSciTech designation must do so annually by keeping and submitting a continuous, up-to-date and accurate record of their PPD activities which: